-They used a basic element called an onboarding checklist, and here’s what happened next.
+They use a basic element called an onboarding checklist and that was it:

 The platform has numerous advanced features that make it one of a kind; live chat, lead tracking, meeting, scheduling options for emails, in-depth analytics, and reports, custom emails, etc.

 Apart from all these additional features, Hubspot cares about user engagement; it cares about it so much that it benefits from gamification

 Users earn badges and certifications that display their inbound expertise whenever they complete certification programs.

 This way, Hubspot encourages active users to download printable certificates, use them on their websites, share them with loved ones through social media, etc.

 This whole process drives user engagement through rewards.

 Users feel motivated to complete their training and earn badges and certifications that represent the effort, time, and energy they put into learning something new and how they feel proud of it.

 Upviral is a referral system that integrates into funnel systems and tools.
 It’s a tool that assists businesses in drawing attention to their companies to achieve rapid growth.